Geography of Nigeria: Climate

-The tropical monsoon climate, designated by the Köppen climate classification as "Am", is found in the southern part of the country.
+The tropical monsoon climate, designated by the Köppen climate classification as Am, is found in the southern part of the country.
 This climate is influenced by the monsoons originating from the South Atlantic Ocean, which are brought into the country by the (maritime tropical) MT air mass, a warm moist sea-to-land seasonal wind.
 Its warmth and high humidity gives it a strong tendency to ascend and produce copious rainfall, which is a result of the condensation of water vapour in the rapidly rising air.
 The tropical monsoon climate has a very small temperature range.
-Then temperature ranges are almost constant throughout the year; for example, Warri in the southern part of Nigeria records a maximum of 28 °C for its hottest month while its lowest temperature is 26 °C in its coldest month.
+The temperature ranges are almost constant throughout the year; for example, Warri in the southern part of Nigeria records a maximum of 28 °C for its hottest month while its lowest temperature is 26 °C in its coldest month.